 - (1) A nominal dead zone of 0.5m was assumed on both sides of footpath to estimate the effective width for footpaths over 1.8m.
 Otherwise, a minimum width of 0.8m will be adopted in the assessment. - (2) Figures in square brackets are the corresponding LOS at the footpath. - (3) It is assumed that the footpaths will be blocked by on-street loading/unloading activities by 3 minutes for every 15-minute interval.
+The assumption is for the insertion of a site factor in the estimation of the footpath conditions and is for reference only.
 The flow rate is therefore calculated as follow:

-Flow Rate = Peak 15-minute 2-way pedestrian flows / (15 minutes 3 minutes) / Effective Width - 6.6.2 As can be observed from Table 6.8, the pedestrian flows will be the highest during the noon time peak in 2031.
+Flow Rate = Peak 15-minute 2-way pedestrian flows / (15 minutes - 3 minutes) / Effective Width

+6.6.2 As can be observed from Table 6.9, the pedestrian flows will be the highest during the noon time peak in 2031.
 The LOS would remain at the acceptable levels of "C" or above as the pedestrian generation of the proposed comprehensive residential development would be small.
 Therefore, it was considered that the proposed comprehensive residential development would not cause any significant impact to the pedestrian movements in the local road network.